GET IN TOUCH

 Frequently Asked Questions

-What happens to delinquent property during a Utah tax sale?
+What happens to delinquent property during Utah state tax collection?

 Can a Utah tax lien be affected by bankruptcy proceedings?

-Yes, filing for bankruptcy can temporarily prevent the state from enforcing a lien or seizing property.
-The automatic stay halts most collection actions while the bankruptcy court evaluates the taxpayer’s case.
-Whether the tax debt can be discharged depends on the type of bankruptcy and the age of the debt.
-Some liens may survive discharge, allowing the state to retain its secured interest in the property.
+Filing for bankruptcy can temporarily halt the state's ability to enforce a lien or pursue collection.
+The automatic stay stops most collection actions while the bankruptcy court evaluates the taxpayer's case.
+Whether the underlying tax debt can be discharged depends on the type of bankruptcy filed and the age of the debt.
+Some liens may survive a bankruptcy discharge, allowing the state to retain its secured interest in the taxpayer's property even after the personal liability is discharged.
+Taxpayers in this situation should consult a qualified tax professional or bankruptcy attorney for guidance specific to their circumstances.

 How long does it take to release a Utah tax lien after payment?